-Before we dive too deep down the rabbit hole, we should cover the whole true wireless vs wireless discussion happening in the audio world right now.
+Before we dive into the world of wireless headphones, we should cover the whole true wireless vs wireless discussion happening in the audio world right now.

 Wireless headphones – the earbuds you see in front of you now – have existed for some time now, basically since Bluetooth as a standard was invented.